Nivalyx/osu-wiki/wiki/Beatmap/Packs/en.md

 <!-- TODO: new mirrors -->

-You will need a lot of space (and bandwidth) to torrent all of these packs.
+Please note that you will need a lot of space (and bandwidth) to torrent all of these packs.